 Spaghetti with tomato sauce (oregano and basil version)

-- 2 cans MUTTI tomato pulp (polpa); this is what my family has used for years and what I, since I moved to the States, purchase on Amazon or Bed Bath and Beyond.
-If you can’t obtain the same brand you may look for one that is naturally sweet and not too acidic in flavor (please don’t add sugar it won’t do it!
+- 2 cans MUTTI tomato pulp (polpa); this is what my family has used for years and what I prefer but If you can’t obtain the same brand you may look for one that is naturally sweet and not too acidic in flavor (please don’t add sugar it won’t do it!

 - ½ cup MUTTI tomato puree; adds density to your sauce.